 The primary sources of non-operating revenue include federal and state grants related to financial aid and state appropriations.
-Financial aid revenue increased \$.9 million during fiscal year 2018.
-State appropriations received cuts resulting in a decreased of \$2.1 million.
-On behalf payments, gifts, investment etc. is comprised of gifts totaling \$2.1 million, investment income of \$350 thousand and interest expense of \$2.1 million.
-NSU received capital gifts totaling \$1.3 million from Sodexo University Center remodel and equipment donations.
+The decrease of non-operating revenue totaled \$6.5 million in fiscal year 2021.
+This decrease was a result of a decrease in federal and state grant and contracts of \$3.4 million, capital gifts of \$2.5 million, state appropriations of \$.8 million, loss on Perkin loans of \$.2 million and decrease to interest expense of \$.2 million.
+The remaining difference is made up of an increase to investment income of \$.2 million.

 The following is a graphical representation of the sources of NSU's revenue.
-State appropriations are 27% of total NSU revenue, student tuition and fees are 34%, grants and financial aid revenue 23% and Auxiliary operations and other sources make up the remaining 16%.
+State appropriations are 28% of total NSU revenue, student tuition and fees 37%, grants and financial aid revenue 22% and auxiliary operations and other sources make up the remaining 13%.

 Operating expenses include employee compensation, student scholarships, depreciation, other necessary supplies and service expenses.
-For FY18 operating expenses stayed relatively the same with only a small decrease of \$182 thousand.
-The decrease in operating expense was a result of increase in scholarships of \$1.4 million, decrease in compensation of \$1.5 million and decrease of \$82 thousand in the remaining categories of operating expenses.
+For fiscal year 2021 operating expenses decreased \$1.5 million.
+This change is a result of a decrease in employee compensation of \$1.1 million, other operating expenses \$.8 million, scholarships and fellowships of \$1 million and depreciation of \$.07 million.
+Remaining amount is made up of an increase in supplies and materials of \$1 million, utilities of \$.3 million, contractual services and communication expenses of \$.2 million.
 Change in net position reflects net income or loss for the year.
-The net income change for fiscal year 2018 is a increase of \$2.6 million.
+The net loss change for fiscal year 2021 is an increase of \$1.5million.